SANDRA KLEMMER, MS, RD, LDN, CNSC, RYT

 Responding to her immense love and appreciation for Yoga, Sandy completed her Registered Yoga Teacher certification under PranaVayu founder, David Magone, followed by advanced teacher training with Ame Wren (founder of The Boston Yoga School), and studied with Raghunath on a Yoga pilgrimage in India.
 David Magone introduced Sandy to Buddhist philosophy and meditation over 10 years ago, which remains an important part of her personal practice - she also enjoys attending meditation groups and workshops at the Cambridge Insight Meditation Center.

 In 2014, Sandy started a private nutrition practice dedicated to helping clients explore their relationship to food, body & movement, and is skilled in navigating the full context of associated thoughts, feelings, and influences.
-She identifies with the role of "nutrition therapist," vs diet-itian, and specializes in weight concerns, disordered and disorganized eating, heart health, and mindful eating.
+Being pro-wellness and wanting to reclaim the truest meaning of the word “health,” means that Sandy embraces a non-diet and Health At Every Size approach.
+She identifies with the role of "nutrition therapist" (vs diet-itian), and specializes in weight concerns, disordered and disorganized eating, heart health, and mindful eating.
 Her approach considers well-being and how you feel as the priorities.

 There was a time when Sandy was interested in proving everything through science.
 Now, she's interested in demonstrating through experience, informed by science.
 To paraphrase Jon Kabat-Zinn, our experiences are what teach us how to be human, that's our curriculum.
 Sandy enjoys sharing how internal awareness and the mind-body connection support health and happiness - finding that connection to the body elicits ease and clarity for individuals, while a disconnect perpetuates inner conflict and complicates decision-making.
 Through compassion, curiosity and inquiry, Sandy guides individuals to reveal their innate skills and knowledge in all aspects of wellness, and to develop trust in that intuition.
 She believes that once we find a more authentic relationship to the body and we tune in to our inner atmosphere (our natural biocalculators), then knowing how to best nourish ourselves becomes organic.